carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 struct Circle { ... }
 ```

-The `namespace` keyword allows specifying additional namespace scopes within a
+The `namespace` keyword allows specifying additional, child namespace scopes
-file.
-For example, this is an alternate way to declare `Geometry.Shapes.Circle`:
+within a file.
+For example, this is an alternate way to declare
+`Geometry.Shapes.Circle`:

 ```carbon
 package Geometry;